arturonline/docs/golang/snippets/files/dir.md

 ## SplitList

-SplitList splits a list of paths joined by the OS-specific ListSeparator, usually found in PATH or GOPATH environment variables.
-Unlike strings.Split, SplitList returns an empty slice when passed an empty string.
+**SplitList** splits a list of paths joined by the OS-specific ListSeparator.
+Unlike `strings.Split`, `SplitList` returns an empty slice when passed an empty string.

 ```go
 fmt.Println("On Unix:", filepath.SplitList("/a/b/c:/usr/bin"))